dennis-gerike/flickr-images-to-postcard-converter/README.md

 When your platform is not supported, either try to build the missing image yourself (see below) or create a new issue in GitHub.

-The app will always store the resulting images in the folder `/app/data` in the container.
+If not configured otherwise, the app will store the processed images in the folder `/app/data` **within** the container.
-Don't forget to attach a volume, so you can access the images.
-(See examples below.)
+So, you need to attach a volume to gain access to them (see examples below.)

 #### ...via environment variables